 Some DeFi protocols, like GMX, use staking and rewards as well — but not to validate blockchain transactions.
 Instead, your staked tokens act as a way to secure that specific decentralized app.
 The income is all the same in the eyes of the IRS, though.

 Remember, the income you have to report is based on the value of the tokens on the day you earned the rewards.
 Who can keep track of all that?
 Most of us can’t, but tax software can pull the data from the blockchain or your exchange accounts.

 It’s helpful to remember this: The IRS only understands dollars.
 If your neighbor gives you three chickens for helping pull his tractor out of the mud, you can’t pay the income tax on three chickens in chicken wings and drumsticks.

 Ditto for crypto.
 You can accept any kind of payment you want (except the illegal stuff), but it all comes down to the value in USD for tax-reporting purposes.
 We may see cryptos as currencies for use in blockchain ecosystems, but the IRS sees crypto as property.

 Crypto payments are income, but you have to convert the value to USD.
 That’s true whether you mow someone’s lawn and they tip you in BTC, or you run a business and accept crypto for payment.

-The income tax is based on the value of the crypto when you receive it.
+The income tax on cryptocurrency is based on the value of the crypto when you receive it.
 That initial value (the cost basis) is also used to measure any gains or losses when you convert the currency to fiat.